The Only Show in Town

 Out Come the Crayons

 I wrote “On the Human Condition” in March 2018.
-By then, the format had changed.
-This was the third thing I’d sent the kids in four months.
-Somewhere along the way, letters turned to papers.
+This was the third thing I’d sent the kids in four months, and it did something the earlier ones didn’t.
+It introduced color.

-By then, my youngest son had just turned two.
+My youngest son had just turned two.
 The house was full of crayons.
-So this paper did something the earlier ones didn’t.
-It introduced color.

 The paper opened: